zacarias39/storewise-engineering-assignment/README.md

    cd personal-task-management-app

 ### If you get a "vite not recognized" error when running "npm run dev"
- run: npm i vite
- It will fix the problem - by Zacarias Casimiro.
+ run: "npm i vite" that will fix the problem - by Zacarias Casimiro.

 # Candidate Tasks